Planning a Disney trip for a child with autism, ADHD, or other neurodivergent needs?

 What is DAS Pass?

-The Disability Access Service (DAS) pass is a free service offered by Disney that allows guests with certain developmental disabilities, like autism, to bypass the traditional ride queues.
+The Disability Access Service (DAS) pass is a free service offered by Disney for guests with certain developmental disabilities, like autism.

 For families with neurodivergent children, waiting in long lines can be overwhelming and cause distress.
 DAS gives you the option to wait outside of the standard line.

-DAS doesn’t allow you to skip the line entirely.
+To be clear, DAS doesn’t allow you to skip the line.

-Instead, you’re given a return time in the My Disney Experience app based on the current standby wait time.
-You’ll still need to wait, but you won’t have to physically stand in line, which can help avoid meltdowns, anxiety, or sensory overload for your child.
+Instead, you’re given a return time based on the current standby wait time.
+You’ll still need to wait, but you won’t have to physically stand in line.

-DAS Pass is a service designed specifically for children (and adults) who have neurodivergent conditions like autism or ADHD, and who would struggle to wait in a traditional line.
+DAS Pass is a service designed specifically for children (and adults) who have neurodivergent conditions like autism or ADHD, and who are unable to wait in a traditional line.

 This isn’t about kids who get bored or impatient in line (because, let’s be honest, no kid enjoys waiting).